KetsuN/whatsup/backend/README.md

 ### Required Variables

-- REDIS_URL - Fully qualified redis URL
+- `REDIS_URL` - Fully qualified redis URL
-- API_KEY - API key used to interact with this application
+- `API_KEY` - API key used to interact with this application
+- `ENVIRONMENT_NAMES` - Comma-separated list of environment names